danbiedu-learning/react/css/09. Nexter Project and Master CSS Grid Layouts/devstefancho.md

 - How to deal with overlapping grid items
 - Why images are special and behave differently than other grid items
 - How to decide if flexbox is a better tool in certain situations
+- How to build a rather complex component using a mix of CSS Grid properties, overlapping and flexbox

 ## grid-template
 ### min-content